IRONdb has native endpoints for accepting remote write data from a Prometheus

 restart is required after changing

-copies of Prometheus have identically named metrics.
-Inside of IRONdb, we require
+different copies of Prometheus have identically named metrics.
+Inside of

-that all data be namespaced under a UUID.
-This UUID can be arbitrarily chosen or
+IRONdb, we require that all data be namespaced under a UUID.
+This UUID can be

 All metrics live under a numeric identifier (one can think of this like an account ID).
 Metric names can only be associated with one "account ID".
 This allows separate client instances that completely segregate data.